smorrolf/CrossroadsClassicAnalyticsChallenge/README.md

   Crossroad Classic Analytics Challenge
 </h1>

-This repository showcases the **Crossroad Classic Analytics Challenge** project, where participants analyzed data provided by the **NCAA** to develop actionable insights.
+This repository showcases the **Crossroads Classic Analytics Challenge** project, where participants analyzed data provided by the **NCAA** to develop actionable insights.
 Our team built a **predictive model in Python** and visualized the results using **Tableau**, combining analytics, visualization, and presentation skills to solve data-driven challenges.

 ## Tableau Dashboard